A secure, no-frills provider, FrootVPN offers a reliable VPN service for a very reasonable price.

 Those located in the US and Europe have the most choice, as is usually the case, but there’s also a handful of options in South America and Asia.
 These include countries not usually found in a network of this size, such as Costa Rica, Panama, Malaysia, and South Korea.

 It’s great to see city-level choice in several countries, too.
 There are six state-specific locations available in the US and two different cities in Brazil, Canada, Germany, Italy, Poland, Spain, and the UK.

-The only continent currently without any servers is Africa, so if you’re located there you may want to look elsewhere.
-We’ve rounded up our top choices for Africa here to make the job a little easier.
+The only continent currently without any servers is Africa, so if you’re located there you’ll want to look elsewhere.

 Platforms & Devices

 We were really disappointed to find that FrootVPN only currently offers a custom app for Microsoft Windows devices.

 That’s not to say it can’t be used with loads of other platforms, though.
 With some manual configuration to work with your chosen protocol, you can install it on pretty much any device you want, including routers.